-Poonam, founder and president of myEssayReview, chats with Sathish, one of her recent successful students.
-Sathish interviewed with 5 schools (ISB, IIM, Foster, Cornell, and McCombs) and received admit offers from two of them - UW Foster and ISB.
+Sathish, an Indian IT applicant, interviewed with 5 schools (ISB, IIM, Foster, Cornell, and McCombs) and received admit offers from two of the- UW Foster and ISB.
 Sathish has accepted ISB’s offer.

 Poonam: Can you tell us a little about yourself?
 Where are you from?
 Where and what did you study as an undergrad?
 What do you do now?

 Sathish: I am originally from a small city called Guntur, Andhra Pradesh, India.
-I did my Bachelors in Information Technology from Jawaharlal Nehru Technological University, India.
-Later, I moved to U.S to do my Master’s in Computers and Information Systems from University of Alabama.
+I did my Bachelor's in Information Technology from Jawaharlal Nehru Technological University, India.
+Later, I moved to the USA to do my Master’s in Computers and Information Systems from the University of Alabama.
 I am currently working as a Business Intelligence Lead at Pepperidge Farm.

-Poonam: When did you start thinking about MBA?
+Poonam: When did you start thinking about an MBA?
 Why now?

 Poonam: What are your career goals?

-Sathish: As I mentioned earlier, I my post MBA goal is to become a product manager at a Technology company such as Google or Amazon.
+Sathish: As I mentioned earlier, my post-MBA goal is to become a product manager at a technology company such as Google or Amazon.
 In the long term, I want to become a tech entrepreneur.

 Poonam: You applied to ISB, IIM, Foster, Cornell, and McCombs.
-You interviewed with all of them and were accepted by foster and ISB.
-I understand that it was difficult decision for you whether to accept Foster admit offer and continue to stay in the US or accept ISB admit offer and move back to India.
+You interviewed with all of them and were accepted by Foster and ISB.
+I understand that it was a difficult decision for you to whether accept the Foster admit offer and continue to stay in the US or accept ISB admit offer and move back to India.
 Could you please tell us why you decided in favor of ISB especially because you are already working in the US since 2010?

-Sathish: Yes, it was a tough decision because both are equally great schools but after having detailed discussions with my parents and a few alums who have moved from US to India to join ISB, I made a decision to accept ISB’s admission offer and move back to India.
+Sathish: Yes, it was a tough decision because both are equally great schools but after having detailed discussions with my parents and a few alums who have moved from the US to India to join ISB, I made a decision to accept ISB’s admission offer and move back to India.
 I had both professional and personal reasons to prefer ISB to Foster.
 On the professional front, there were multiple reasons to opt for ISB.
-First, ISB’s PGP program is a 1 year program, so I will be able to go back to the work force after one year.
-Second, ISB brings top faculty from world's best business schools such as Kellogg and Wharton.
-Also, it has the best career services team.
-Lastly, after graduating from ISB, if I decide to switch companies/ roles in my post MBA career, I will have more options in India, where as in the US, someone will sponsor my Visa, and I will have to stick with that company for a few years whether I like it or not.
+First, ISB’s PGP program is a 1-year program, so I will be able to go back to the workforce after one year.
+Second, ISB brings top faculty from the world's best business schools such as Kellogg and Wharton.
+Also, it has the best career services, team.
+Lastly, after graduating from ISB, if I decide to switch companies/ roles in my post MBA career, I will have more options in India, whereas in the US, someone will sponsor my Visa, and I will have to stick with that company for a few years whether I like it or not.
 My personal reason for moving back to India to join ISB is that I will stay close to my family.

 Poonam: You have deferred your admission to ISB.
-Could you please tell us something about your plans for the next one year before you move back to India and begin your PGP program at ISB.
+Could you please tell us something about your plans for the next year before you move back to India and begin your PGP program at ISB?

 Poonam: You are welcome, Sathish.
 It was indeed a pleasure working with you.
 Looking back, what was the most challenging aspect of the school admissions process?
 How did you approach that challenge and overcome it?
 What would you advise other MBA applicants who are facing similar challenges?

 Poonam: True.
 What are your favorite non-school books?
-What are you hobbies?
+What are your hobbies?

 Poonam: I absolutely agree.
 Dale Carnegie is one of my favorite authors, too.
 Thank you, Sathish for sharing your story with us.
-Good luck on your professional career and your ISB experience.
+Good luck with your professional career and your ISB experience.